Metgethen massacre: German findings

-There are several contemporary reports by German military personnel stating that, among other things, women had been raped, mutilated, and killed, and that 32 civilians had been rounded up on the local tennis court and killed by an explosion.
+According to Alfred-Maurice de Zayas, there are several contemporary reports by German military personnel stating that, among other things, women had been raped, mutilated, and killed, and that 32 civilians had been rounded up on the local tennis court and killed by an explosion.
 In one of the eyewitness reports, Captain Hermann Sommer, former staff officer of the fortress commander of Königsberg Otto Lasch, stated:

 I made my own observations on February 27th, 1945, when I came to Metgethen on official business.
 When I drove my motorcycle, just before the railway-crossing, into a gravel-pit, in order to inspect the building there for its usability, I found, behind it, the corpses of twelve women and six children.
 All were completely undressed and huddled up in a pile.
 Most of the children had had their skulls broken with a blunt object or their tiny bodies perforated with innumerable bayonet stabs.
 The women, mostly older ones between forty and sixty years, had also been killed with knives or bayonets.
 On all of them, black-and-blue marks of beating were clearly visible.

 The Library of Congress possesses an album of 26 mounted photographs, with the cover title Bildbericht über von den Bolschewisten ermordete und geschändete Deutsche in Metgethen ('Picture report about the Germans murdered and desecrated by Bolshevists at Metgethen').
 According to an ink stamp on its cover, this album had once been filed in the office of the commander of the Sicherheitspolizei at Königsberg.